Admission and Financial Support

 The Graduate Committee of the Department of Biology reviews applications for admission each year.
 The application deadline is December 1.

-When making decisions for admission, the Graduate Committee takes all components of the application materials into consideration; therefore there are no strict minimum requirements for the GRE and TOEFL.
+When making decisions for admission, the Graduate Committee takes all components of the application materials into consideration.
+The GRE is not required for the MS or PhD in biological sciences.
+There are also no strict minimum requirements for the TOEFL.
 All those interested in the biology graduate program at Drexel University are encouraged to submit an application.

 A complete application includes: